rubyguides

 # => "Price: $19.99"

 Ruby strings carry an encoding.
-Misaligned encodings are a common source of errors when working with non-ASCII text or file I/O.
+Misaligned encodings are a common source of errors when working with non-ASCII text or file I/O. Strings that travel between systems can pick up encoding problems quickly, especially when files, databases, and APIs do not agree on the same character set.

-Checking and Setting Encoding
+Checking and setting encoding

 str = "café"